paguasmar/paguasmar.github.io/case-studies/saved-aws-costs.md

 The quick wins were clear:

-- **MWAA Test Environment ($215/month)**: A development environment cloned directly from the console, sitting idle for over a month.
+- **Amazon MWAA Test Environment ($215/month)**: A development environment cloned directly from the console, sitting idle for over a month.
 After confirming with the development team that it was no longer needed, I terminated it.
-- **SFTP Server ($223/month)**: A testing SFTP server with zero bytes transferred for over a month.
+- **AWS Transfer Family SFTP Server ($223/month)**: A testing SFTP server with zero bytes transferred for over a month.
 Instead of letting it run continuously, I implemented a "create-test-delete" workflow with the development team.

 But the real challenge lay in the Secret Manager API calls.
-### 2. Technical Optimization: Secret Manager Caching (39% of Savings)
+### 2. Secret Manager Cost Reduction Techniques (39% of Savings)

-The next step tackled a hidden cost problem: the systems were making too many Secret Manager API calls, which added up to $276/month ($138 in staging and $138 in production).
+The next step tackled a hidden cost problem: the systems were making too many AWS Secrets Manager API calls, which added up to $276/month ($138 in staging and $138 in production).

 The root cause?
 Airflow's default behavior: